-The DANTES program is a testing service conducted by the Educational Testing Service (ETS) to enable military personnel to obtain college credit for knowledge and skills acquired through nontraditional educational experiences in the Armed Forces.
+DSST is a testing service conducted by Prometric to enable students to obtain college credit for knowledge and skills acquired through nontraditional educational experiences.
 The College awards credit where applicable to the student's program of study following the guidelines set by the American Council on Education.
 A grade of "T" and credit hours for the course(s) are awarded.
 No quality points are awarded, and the grade is not included in the grade point average.
-Official records for persons who completed DANTES Subject Standardized Tests after July 1, 1974, can be obtained from DANTES Contractor Representative (CLEP), Educational Testing Service, Box 2819, Princeton, NJ 08541.